European Market Infrastructure Regulation (EMIR)

 Client Classification and Obligations

-EMIR recognizes a number of counterparties classifications.
+EMIR recognizes a number of counterparty classifications.
 The effects, obligations and responsibilities to comply with EMIR vary according to the classification of an entity.
-To optimize the understanding of this new legislation among our clients Rabobank has created this website which contains background and relevant information about EMIR.

-What are the counterparty categories and obligations under EMIR?
+What are the counterparty classifications and obligations under EMIR?

-- Non-financial counterparties (i.e. parties that are not FCs including private individuals if they act for commercial purposes) above the following threshold (NFC+):
+- Non-financial counterparties (i.e. parties that are not FCs including private individuals if they act for commercial purposes) that exceed any of the clearing thresholds mentioned in table 1 (NFC+)

-- EMIR further distinguishes Exempted or partially exempted entities as well as Third Country Entities (TCE).
-The exact EMIR provisions that apply to these counterparties (if any), depend on the specific activities of the entity and/or its location
+- EMIR further distinguishes exempted or partially exempted entities as well as Third Country Entities (TCE).
+The EMIR provisions that apply to these counterparties (if any), depend on the specific activities of the entity and/or its location.

 - Exempted Entities are exempted from clearing and reporting obligations.
-These entities include members of the European System of Central Banks (ESCB) and other Member States’ bodies performing similar function, EU public bodies charged with the management of public debt, The Bank for International Settlements, and 3rd Country Central banks/ public bodies charged with management of public debt (subject to the Commission including these entities to the exclusion)
+These entities include members of the European System of Central Banks (ESCB) and other Member States’ bodies performing similar function, EU public bodies charged with the management of public debt, The Bank for International Settlements, and certain Third Country Central banks/ public bodies charged with management of public debt (subject to the Commission including these entities to the exclusion).

 - Partially Exempted Entities are subject to reporting obligation.
-These entities include multilateral development banks, public sector entities if owned by central governments and have explicit guarantee arrangements provided by central governments, the European Financial Stability Facility and the European Stability Mechanism
+These entities include multilateral development banks, public sector entities if owned by central governments and that have explicit guarantee arrangements provided by central governments, the European Financial Stability Facility and the European Stability Mechanism.

 What are the obligations under EMIR?